tacticalretard0/new-hns/README.md

 - Night vision for hiders
 - System for adding hooks which allows for order constraints

+## Bugs
+- Sometimes when you join a server, other players' achievement data won't be sent to you

 ## TO DO

 - Achievements